ConduitIO/conduit/docs/design-documents/20221027-builtin-config-validation.md

 Implementing the validation options provided by the proto file.
 So, giving the developer the option to specify validations for each parameter and Conduit will make sure to run the validations.

-Validating the type of the parameter, we have 6 types supported in the proto design {string, int, float, bool, file, and duration}
+Validating the type of the parameter, we have 6 types supported in the proto design {string, int, float, bool, file, and duration}.

 Validate that the config doesn't contain a parameter that is not defined in the specifications, which will help detect a typo in a pipeline configuration file, or an extra configuration that does not exist.

 Providing a utility function to generate the config map for the `Parameters` function from a config struct.
 This is not mandatory for the scope of this feature, but it would be a nice to have and would make the developing experience for connectors easier.

-## Questions:
+## Questions

 **Q**: Should we implement the validations from the SDK or Conduit side?

 **A**: If we implement it from Conduit side, this means we can add more validations in the future without changing the SDK.
 However, implementing it from the SDK side means that all the validations will happen on the connector side, using the Config function, and the developer will still have the ability to add custom validations for some specific cases that the SDK wouldn't cover.
 So we decided on implementing validating from the SDK side.

 **Q**: Should generating the Configurations from a Go struct be in the scope of this feature?